top of page

 Why seek professional help?

 Psychotherapy (or simply therapy), offers a safe, confidential space for you to talk about things that may be confusing, painful or uncomfortable.
 It allows you to talk with someone who is trained to listen attentively and to help you improve things, focusing on increasing self-awareness as well as mental, emotional and relational well-being.
-Furthermore, psychotherapy can be useful for anyone who wants to explore the way they are thinking or feeling further, as well as anyone experiencing a problem or issue they are keen to resolve.
+Furthermore, therapy can be useful for anyone who wants to explore the way they are thinking or feeling further, as well as anyone experiencing a problem or issue they are keen to resolve.

 Following a major life event, like a relationship break-up, bereavement, increased financial difficulties or an accident, as these may be causing distress, anxiety and/or fear.
-Feeling this way is totally normal, however, if the distress doesn’t improve over time, psychotherapy can help resolve it.
+Feeling this way is totally normal, however, if the distress doesn’t improve over time, therapy can help resolve it.

 Is therapy worth my time, money